-This skinny flourless dark chocolate cake will satisfy your deep dark chocolate cravings with only 217 calories per serving.
-It’s a decadent gluten free dessert with a secret healthy ingredient!
+This skinny flourless chocolate cake will satisfy your deep dark chocolate cravings with only 217 calories per serving.
+It’s a decadent gluten-free dessert with a secret healthy ingredient!

 I originally shared this recipe on October 12, 2012.
 I have updated the images and some of the text today.

 My name is Katie, and I am a chocoholic.
 I eat chocolate every day.
 Every.
 Single.
 Day.
 And I mean The GOOD Stuff.

 You know when you buy an over-the-counter medicine and the label says how much of the “active ingredient” is included in the product?
 Well, that’s pretty much how I approach my selection of chocolate.
 For me, the dark chocolate is the active ingredient, and I want the medicine with the most “active ingredient” in my chocolate.
 Yeah, it’s that bad…